NubeDev/thing-it-bacnet-server/README.md

 ### File references

 Currently, application is unable to process additional file references inside the main EDE file.
 Entries with object type 10 will be processed as `default` native units

+# State texts file

+## Restrictions

+State texts file name should consist of three parts:
+- the same name  EDE file have (without `.csv` extension)
+- separator ( `-` or `_` )
+- one of possible suffix aliases: `states`, `state-texts`, `States`, `State-Texts`, `StateTexts`.

+State texts file should have a specific set of columns.
+Decreasing or changing an order in the list of columns provided below will cause errors and incorrect reading of state texts data.

+1. `#Reference number`,
+2. `Text 1 or Inactive-Text`,
+3. `Text 2 or Active-Text`,
+4. `Text 3`,
+5. `Text4`,
+6. `Text 4`,
+7. `Text 5`,
+... etc (you can specify as many state texts as you want).

+## Usage

+Specify the number of `state-text-reference` in the corresponding column of the EDE file.
+The row from state texts file with the same `#Reference number` will be used for that unit (usually MultiState or Binary).